 |Estimated Containment Date||Sunday October 31st, 2021 approx. 12:00 AM|

 Douglas-fir overstory with a mix of both high load conifer litter and understory of brush and small trees.
 Portions of the fire area include older high severity burn scars with mostly brush, snags, and downed tree boles.

 Continue to monitor fire where indirect strategies are in place.
-Continue implementation of fire suppression repair in priority areas in advance of predicted wet weather pattern.
-Equipment is in place but lack of middle management preventing full scale operations.
+Continue implementation of fire suppression repair in priority areas where weather and road conditions allow.

 |Projected Incident Activity|